 Fungi perform several functions in the garden: some of them good, and some of them not so good.
 Fungi decompose our compost piles and provide many garden plants with nutrients.
 Some fungal species inhabit the leaves and stems of your grass family plants, making them less attractive to herbivores and better protected against environmental stresses in exchange for room and board.

-One Swedish study even showed it is fungi and not plants who are sequestering the majority of the carbon held in northern boreal forests.
+One Swedish study even showed that it is fungi and not plants who are sequestering the majority of the carbon held in northern boreal forests.
 But all too often, fungi are the cause of plant disease.

 Fungi as disease carriers